Can Depression Be Cured?

 Overall, both therapy and medication are valid treatments for depression and can help you live a healthier, happier life.
 When used together, these approaches can be especially effective in reducing the severity of symptoms and improving quality of life.

-Types of Therapy to Help Manage Depression
+Types of Therapy to Help Manage Depression: Interpersonal Therapy

 When it comes to treating depression, cognitive-behavioral therapy (CBT) is one of the most effective approaches.
 CBT helps individuals identify and modify negative thoughts that lead to negative behaviors.
 It has become increasingly popular in recent years among professionals and laypeople alike.